The process of applying for a residency visa changed significantly in November 2014, so a long-overdue update is in order.

 5. Health Check.
 In La Paz – INSO, Calle Claudio Sanjines, Miraflores, opposite Hospital Torax, Mon to Fri, 0800-1000.

 This doesn’t need to be done in sequence as there are no prerequisites.
-You should fast after dinner the night before, so no food or drink etc. They will do a series of medical checks which take about 3 hours.
-Once you have finished you will be told to come back in 3 days or so to collect your results.
+You should fast after dinner the night before, so no food or drink.
+They will do a series of medical checks which take about three hours.
+Once finished, you will be told to come back in three days or so to collect your results.
 Bring the following:

 - A sample of your morning pee.
 You can buy containers from almost any pharmacy.